Homemade Fig Newtons

 Fig Filling

-• Into a pot add sliced dry figs (14 oz., approximately 400 grams), Orange Liqueur or Rum or orange juice (1/4 cup), water (1/4 cup), brown sugar (2 tablespoons),lemon or orange juice (just of one citrus) and lemon or orange zest (of one citrus).
+- Into a pot add sliced dry figs (14 oz., approximately 400 grams), Orange Liqueur or Rum or orange juice (1/4 cup, 60 ml), water (1/4 cup, 60 ml), brown sugar (2 tablespoons, 25 grams), lemon or orange juice ( from one citrus) and lemon or orange zest (of one citrus).

-• Once figs are cooked and very soft, process them in the food processor until smooth.
+- Once figs are cooked and very soft, process them in the food processor until smooth.
 Let cool completely, then fill the piping bag with the filling, set aside.

-• Filling can be prepared up to a week ahead and stored in the fridge in an airtight container.
+- Filling can be prepared up to a week ahead and stored in the fridge in an airtight container.

 Cookie Dough

-Sift together flour (1 3/4 cup), baking soda (1/4 teaspoon), salt (1/4 teaspoon) and cardamom/cinnamon (optional, 1/2 teaspoon).
-Set aside
+- Sift together flour (1 cup and 3/4 cup, 250 grams), baking soda (1/4 teaspoon), salt (1/4 teaspoon) and cardamom/cinnamon (optional, 1/2 teaspoon).
+Set aside.

-• Lastly, on low speed gradually add flour mixture.
+- Lastly, on low speed gradually add flour mixture.

-• Once the dough comes together, form a disk and wrap the dough into a plastic wrap.
+- Once the dough comes together, form a disk and wrap the dough into a plastic wrap.
 Chill for 30 minutes.

 How to Fill Fig Newtons

-• Divide cookie dough into 6 portions.
+- Divide cookie dough into 6 portions.
 Line the work surface with plastic wrap.
 Take a piece of cookie dough and form into a log.
 Put another piece of plastic wrap on top of the log.
 Press gently.
 Take a rolling pin and roll it out thinly into a rectangle, at least 4 inches wide.
-Trim the excess dough so rectangle is 4 inches wide and about 10 inch long
+Trim the excess dough so rectangle is 4 inches wide and about 10 inch long.

-• Take a piping bag with the filling and pipe a long rope in the center of the rectangle.
-Lift one side of plastic wrap and fold the dough over the filling.
+- Fill a piping bag with the fig filling.
+Pipe the filling in the center of the rectangle.
+Lift one side of the plastic wrap and fold the dough over the filling.
 Press gently to spread and flatten the filling underneath the cookie dough layer.
-Lift opposite side of the plastic wrap and fold the remaining portion of cookie rectangle over the first cookie fold.
+Lift the opposite side of the plastic wrap and fold the remaining portion of cookie rectangle over the first cookie fold.
 Press gently with your hands to flatten it out.
 Unfold the cookie log, hold one side of plastic wrap, gently roll the log so the seam is on the bottom.
-Cut the cookie log with a knife into about 1.5 to 2 inch pieces.
+Cut the cookie log with a knife into about 1.5 to 2 inch pieces.TIP: You can also bake whole logs if desired.
+If so bake whole logs for 15-17 minutes, until golden brown.
+Allow cookies to cool then cut into smaller pieces.

 Bake Fig Newtons

-Transfer cookies onto a baking sheet lined with parchment paper or a non-stick silicone baking mat.
-Bake at 350F for 10-13 minutes until very lightly golden on the bottom.
-Let cool for 5 minutes then transfer onto a cooling rack to cool completely.
+- Preheat oven to 350F (180C) and bake for 10-13 minutes.Transfer cookies onto a baking sheet lined with parchment paper or a non-stick silicone baking mat.
+Bake at 350F for 10-13 minutes until lightly golden on the bottom.
+Let cool for 5 minutes, then transfer to a cooling rack to cool completely.
 Enjoy.
-Store in the airtight container.
+Store in an airtight container or freeze for later.
 Cookies will get softer as they rest.

 Notes